Part II:The History of Modular & Mobile Homes

-So, gone are the trailer-parks of yesteryear, soon to be replaced with modern, sophisticated manufactured and/or modular home communities.
-And as their stigma fades into a distant memory, the trend towards alternate forms of construction will continue to rise.
+As the modular home stigma fades into a distant memory, the trend of modular home building rises.
 Perhaps future generations will someday talk about the “old days” when houses used to be built on-site – stick by stick.